marijnh/Eloquent-JavaScript/14_dom.md

 an array containing all descendant element nodes with the given tag name.

-{{index "tagName property", capitalization, "toLowerCase method", "toUpperCase method"}}
+{{index "nodeName property", capitalization, "toLowerCase method", "toUpperCase method"}}

-To find the tag name of an element, use its `tagName` property.
+To find the tag name of an element, use its `nodeName` property.
 But note that this will return the tag name in all uppercase.
 Use the `toLowerCase` or `toUpperCase` string method to compensate for this.